 More: The 'Boots Theory' of socioeconomic unfairness

 Many Americans associate themselves with the middle class.
-In fact, a Gallup survey earlier this year shows that just over half of respondents identified as either middle or upper middle class.
+In fact, a Gallup survey in 2022 shows that just over half of respondents identified as either middle or upper middle class.

 Based on Pew’s calculator, middle class earners are actually those whos income falls between $52,200 and $156,600, or two-thirds to double the national median when adjusted for local cost of living and household size.
 In 2021, the median income was $70,784, according to Census Bureau data.